vkayy/vkdb/README.md

   </h4>
 </div>

-> **⚠ Warning**<br> vkDB is currently in the early stages of development and is not yet ready for daily use!
+> **⚠ Warning**<br> vkdb is currently in the early stages of development and is not yet ready for daily use!

-**vkDB** is a hobbyist time series database engine built with a focus on simplicity and modernity.
+**vkdb** is a hobbyist time series database engine built with a focus on simplicity and modernity.
 Motivated by unfamiliar architectures and endless optimisation opportunities, this project is far from commercial, and is defined by a pursuit of challenge.

 # Table of contents